tobiaskohler/ECB-BBK-Python-CLI/README.md

 options:
   -h, --help            show this help message and exit -b BEGIN, --begin BEGIN
                         Start date in YYYY-MM format.
 Can be used with each flag.
 When provided, --end must be defined as well.
   -e END, --end END     End date in YYYY-MM format.
 Can be used with each flag.
-When provided,
-                        --begin must be defined as well.
+When provided, --begin must be defined as well.

-Inflation Options:
+INFLATION:
   -i, --inflation       Retrieves inflation data.
-When no period is provided, it retrieves maximum
-                        available data history.
+When no period is provided, it retrieves maximum available data history.

-Yield Options:
+YIELD:
   -y, --yield-curve     Retrieves yield curve data.
-When no period is provided, it retrieves
+When no period is provided, it retrieves maximum available data history.
+When neither --shortterm nor --longterm
-                        maximum available data history.
-When neither --shortterm nor --longterm is given, it retrieves the 2Y10Y Par Yield.
+                        is given, it retrieves the 2Y10Y Par Yield.
   -s, --spread          Returns yield spread.
   -st {3M,6M,9M,1Y,2Y}, --shortterm {3M,6M,9M,1Y,2Y}
-                        Define short-term par yield -lt {10Y,15Y,20Y,30Y}, --longterm {10Y,15Y,20Y,30Y}
+                        Define short-term par yield -lt {5Y,10Y,15Y,20Y,30Y}, --longterm {5Y,10Y,15Y,20Y,30Y}
                         Define long-term par yield

+EXCHANGE RATE:
+  -fx, --exchange-rate  Retrieves exchange rate data.
+When no period is provided, it retrieves maximum available data history.
+  -c CURRENCY, --currency CURRENCY
+                        Define the currency for which exchange rate data should be retrieved
 ```

 ## Examples